nicktehrany/dotfiles/README.md

 # dotfiles

+I hardly use all of these configs at the same time, e.g. love using qutebrowser but the lack of plugins I need prevents me from using it primarily (therefore have tridactyl config for firefox!).

 ## Visuals

 The current overall look for my shell and other setup (shell theme and so forth can also all be seen in the neofetch output).